awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 `MaximumBatchingWindowInSeconds`  <a name="cfn-lambda-eventsourcemapping-maximumbatchingwindowinseconds"></a>
 \(Streams and Amazon SQS standard queues\) The maximum amount of time, in seconds, that Lambda spends gathering records before invoking the function\.
 Default: 0
-Related setting: When you set `BatchSize` to a value greater than 10, you must set `MaximumBatchingWindowInSeconds` to at least 1\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`